Featured Image Credit: Photo by Greg Raines on Unsplash

 Radio Roulette can either be an exciting way to find new music you love or a challenging endurance test.

-All you need to do is turn on the local radio stations and pick one at random.
+You only need to turn on the local radio stations and randomly pick one.
 You have to keep this station on for an unbroken 10 minutes to complete a round of the game.
 After 10 minutes, you switch to the next radio station and keep playing.

 You might find yourself in love with some local Polka you would have never thought to listen to.
 Or you might be battling through 10 minutes of local talk radio.